dstmarthe/ath/content/gaming/how-2-play-cdda/index.md

 ### 1. Dying is fun

 Once this game becomes your next addiction - the dying won't matter.
-Cataclysm is one of those games where learning is a part of the fun, and that means dying, a lot.Despite this I myself absolutely love hitting "Play Now" and being set with a random character and starting scenerio.
+Cataclysm is one of those games where learning is a part of the fun, and that means dying, a lot.
+Despite this, I myself absolutely love hitting "Play Now" and being set with a random character and starting scenerio.
 It's a new adventure everytime, and working with your character's strengths is an interesting, intimate and immersive experience.
 There's also a lot you can do, so each run gives you an opportunity to ask this question: "What do I want to do with this run?"
 Loading a new world is fast, and then your back into a new scenario, wiser than before.

 ### 2. It's a long game